Juquiá, São Paulo, Brazil: What to pack, what to wear, and when to go [2024]

 Voltage step down adapter

-A plug adapter that supports outlet types C and N. Check that you choose the necessary type.
-A lot of adapters that you can buy are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C and N. Be sure to choose the correct type.
+Many adapters currently available are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most areas.

 Airplane phone mount